sidhhu0603/Manasheal/README.md

 - **Therapist Directory:** Connect with experienced therapists and mental health professionals who can support you on your path to healing.

-- **Resource Library:** Access a curated collection of articles, videos, and resources to enhance your understanding of mental health.

-- **Community Forums:** Join discussions, share experiences, and find a supportive community of individuals facing similar challenges.

 - **Personalized Recommendations:** Receive personalized recommendations based on your preferences and mental health goals.
 &nbsp;